 Other undeveloped Campaigns I have played with.

 7Hex Dragon CampaignsI have two campaigns laid out.
 The most developed is the Bordlands Campaign and the other is the Imperial Sorcerer Mapping Campaign.
-Both were designed to take beginning characters (34 points) and take them all the way through to 50 points (or close).
+Both were designed to take beginning characters (34 points) and take them all the way through to upper-40s to 50 point characters.
 The major players are the Duchy of Mt.
 Bronar, the Imperial Sorcerers (the IS), an Orc Shaman and the Vampire Lord Dranyon.
 The Orc shaman and Dranyon are separately, and competatively, trying to awaken a Greater Demon buried somewhere in the Borderlands.
 Dranyon believes he is somewhere closer to the Wildwood, where he came from, and wants to control him to aid his plans to recreate a new version of the Kirean Kingdom.
 The Orc Shaman has more concrete information that the Demon is in or near Delpan, and wants the Demon to return to his role as demi-god to his tribe.
 Dranyon knows a bit about the Shaman and has a Vampire Prince following him around just in case the Shaman is actually on to something (which he doubts).
 The Shaman does not know about the Vampire lord, though knows a Vampire Prince is following him and is generally paranoid.
 The Duchy and IS, who know almost nothing about the Demon, Shaman and Dranyon, are using the confusion of the awakening demon and the activities of Dranyon and Shaman to gain influence in the Borderlands, which marks the buffer zone between them.
 The Duke is pressuring Barons and Lords to join the Duchy, and the IS is preparing to advance it's Northern Border to form a protective zone and to offer help to the Southern-most Barons.
 The IS and Duchy have agents in the field trying to understand the "Conflict in the South" (or the "Border Chaos" if you are in the IS), but don't have much concrete past undead and some odd hymenopteran activity.
 The "Conflict in the South" is the uncoordinated activities of the Shaman (orc attacks south and west of Delpan), Dranyon (Night Gaunts, some orcs and hymenopteran he has manipulated via telepathy and mind control) expanding and feeding his forces and looking for the Demon.
 Finally the Greater Demon is coming out of his hibernation and exerting some dream-like magical influence in the region and is subconsciously coordinating the Shaman and Dranyon's activities and animating the denizens of the Wildwood.

 While this is intended for beginning characters, there is an easy way to make this an advanced campaign from the start.
 That is to have Winged Shadow Demons explode out of Delpan much earlier in the Campaign.
 Then adjust the Borderlands Campaign to be one of initial rescue, and then trying to understand where these creatures came from (which will take them to the Wildwoods and Kirea Atlon).
 Adjust the Imperial Mapping Campaign to be one of scouts running ahead of IS infantry to see what happened at Delpan, then called across to Gleremere where the traffic will be much more obvious and difficult (Vampire Lord and Demon Drivers/Drones crawling the place, sacking the pirate cove, setting up shop, etc).